 But if it was in road of kufa night or day and he takes from it a thobe for 100, no hadd, qiyas equal but here istiḥsān idraa

+7:248 if witnesses testify that man stole a slave, is he cut?
+If slave is intelligent, no cut, if young or mute or doesn’t think, cut him.
+Why?
+If he’s intelligent, this is a khadi’a, not a theft or it’s a ghasb.
+But if young or doesn’t talk then its like stealing cattles.
+This is AH and M opinion.
+AY says no by istiḥsān don’t cut in either case.

+7:248 thief steals goods, cut, goods returned, then thief steals same goods again, cut again?
+No. why?
+Because he was cut for same goods once, so istiḥsān he doesn’t get cut for same goods again, though qiyas he would, but abandon qiyas. lol

 7:249 two witnesses say that a man stole, so his right hand is cut, then he steals again, do you cut his right leg?

 Yes, but if he steals again no more, due to athar of ali, but you do imprison him and make him liable and stuff